wangta69/ng-easing/README.md

-# ng-functions
+# ng-easing
-A collection of commonly used functions for angular [Tested for angular6]
+Ease Animation for angular [Tested for angular6]

 ## Installation
 ```